Five-year housing land supply position statement (as at 01 April 2024)

 Sites that do not involve major development (are below 10 dwellings, or less than 0.5 hectares) and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years.

 The Council's starting point for sites which fall within this definition is that they are deliverable.
-The PPG (opens new window) (paragraph 14) details the types of information to be included when detailing such sites, for example:
+The PPG (opens new window) requires the publication of certain information in relation to such sites as follows:

 - details of number of homes under construction and completed each year